 And now my sister is learning how to make Nyonya Chang based on my grandma’s memory recollection.
 This is her 3rd attempt in 3 years and I must say her Nyonya rice dumplings are getting better.
 According to my sister making chang is actually quite simple.
 The hardest part is the preparation of ingredients.

-Preparation of rice dumplings begin a day before.
+Preparation of rice dumplings begins a day before.

 Soak glutinous rice overnight.